ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    OTN in the TTPs within the MPI2 OTN Topology.

-   In particular, PNC2 reports in both the MPI2 OTN Topology and MPI2 ETH Topology an access link which abstracts the multi-function physical access link between S18 and R8, and terminates on the AN2-1 LTP which corresponds to the S18-3 physical interface, within the PNC2 native topology.
+   In particular, PNC2 reports in both the MPI2 OTN Topology and MPI2 ETH Topology an access link that abstracts the multi-function physical access link between S18 and R8, and terminates on the AN2-1 LTP that corresponds to the S18-3 physical interface, within the PNC2 native topology.
 It also reports in the MPI2 ODU Topology an AN2-1 TTP which abstracts the ODU termination and adaptation resources dedicated to this physical access link and